viralemergence/haystack/README.md

-# Use imputed host-virus associations to predict zoonotic risk
+# Use imputed host-virus associations to predict human infection risk

 Code used for the zoonotic potential part of Poisot _et al._ (2021) "Imputing the mammalian virome with linear filtering and singular value decomposition".
 This repository is derived from [zoonotic_rank](https://github.com/Nardus/zoonotic_rank), described in [Mollentze et al. (2020)](https://doi.org/10.1101/2020.11.12.379917).